 To model bias, we work within a local asymptotic misspecification framework of the sort popularized recently by Andrews et al. (2017).
-We note, however, that this local approximation is unnecessary in linear settings of the sort that characterize many of the applications we consider.
-In particular, the proposed adaptive procedures give global risk guarantees for linear estimation problems.
+However, the proposed adaptive procedures offer global risk guarantees for linear estimation problems.
 Armstrong and Kolesár (2021) study optimal inference in such settings under a known constraint on the bias of a potentially misspecified moment condition.

 A large literature considers Bayesian and empirical Bayesian schemes for either model selection or model averaging (Akaike, 1973; Mallows, 1973; Schwarz, 1978; Leamer, 1978; Hjort and Claeskens, 2003).
 The proposed adaptive estimator can be viewed as a Bayes estimator that utilizes a "robust" prior guaranteeing bounded influence of specification biases on risk.
-In contrast to recent empirical Bayesian proposals engineered for forecasting problems (e.g., Hansen, 2007; Hansen and Racine, 2012) our analysis considers a scalar estimand, which renders Stein style shrinkage arguments inapplicable.
+In contrast to recent empirical Bayesian proposals (e.g., Green and Strawderman, 1991; Hansen, 2007; Hansen and Racine, 2012; Cheng et al., 2019; Fessler and Kasy, 2019) our analysis considers a scalar estimand, which renders Stein style shrinkage arguments inapplicable.

-de Chaisemartin and D'Haultfœuille (2020a) apply an empirical MSE minimization approach in a setting like ours with a scalar parameter and misspecification; they show that the maximum decrease in MSE of this approach over the unrestricted estimator is greater than the maximum increase in MSE over the unrestricted estimator.
+de Chaisemartin and D'Haultfœuille (2020a) study an empirical MSE minimization approach in an analogous setting with a scalar parameter and misspecification, establishing that the maximum decrease in MSE of this approach over the unrestricted estimator is greater than the maximum increase in MSE over the unrestricted estimator.
 We demonstrate numerically that the risk-limited variants of our adaptive estimators also satisfy this property.

-It is natural to wonder if adaptive estimators can be used to construct adaptive confidence intervals (CIs) that exhibit nearly the same length as CIs based on efficient GMM when B = 0, while still maintaining coverage when B is large.
-Unfortunately, work dating back to Low (1997) establishes that this goal cannot be achieved; see Armstrong and Kolesár (2018) for impossibility results applicable to our main examples.
+It is natural to wonder if adaptive estimators can be used to construct adaptive confidence intervals (CIs) that exhibit nearly the same length as CIs based on efficient GMM when B=0, while still maintaining coverage when B is large.
+Unfortunately, work dating back to $\overline{\text{Low}}$ (1997) establishes that this goal cannot be achieved; see Armstrong and Kolesár (2018) for impossibility results applicable to our main examples.
 Hence, while it is possible to construct an estimator that closely mimics an oracle, it is not possible to construct an analogous CI that adapts to biases while maintaining uniform size control.
 Replacing size control with other criteria amenable to adaptation is an interesting topic that we leave for future research.